-Objective: Coaching and research assistance to find ecoresponsible solutions prior to the shooting, as well as other tasks to help the team improve their ecoresponsibility.
+Objective: Coaching and research assistance to find eco-responsible solutions prior to the shooting, as well as other tasks to help the team improve their eco-responsibility practices.

 Step 2 - Presence on set

 Objective: As the set's contact person, assistance in setting up environmentally friendly actions, and data collection for the carbon footprint.